-The Design Review Board has approved a list of plants and trees deemed to be inherently compatible with the natural Park City Heights landscape, including indigenous and non indigenous species.
-Such plants are listed in Plant Lists A, B and C of this Design Guide.
+The Design Review Committee has approved a list of plants and trees deemed to be inherently compatible with the natural Park City Heights landscape, including indigenous and non indigenous species.
+Such plants are listed in Plant Lists A, B and C of this Design Guide and landscaping of any area within the project is expressly limited to these species.